Enterprise AI | | 24 min read

 Start with one or two workflows.
 Good pilots include password reset guidance, software installation requests, VPN troubleshooting, ticket classification for one service category, knowledge recommendations for Tier 1 support, new hire IT onboarding questions, and incident summary drafting.

-7. Scale Through an IT AI Operating Model
+7. Expand Through an IT AI Operating Model

 Once pilots prove value, build an operating model with AI use case intake, tool approval, knowledge governance, workflow owners, integration standards, human review rules, security review, change management, metrics dashboards, model and workflow monitoring, feedback loops, and continuous improvement.